KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ![](djangocon-us-2025-recap-images/broken-shaker-bar.jpg)
 The bar area before the room soon reached full-capacity.

 ## Tuesday

 ### Opening Remarks (Tuesday)

+Peter Grandstaff gave the opening remarks.

+Questions:
+* Who has had fun in Chicago?
+* Who has learned something?
+* How many have been helped by someone we met at DjangoCon US?

+Perhaps referencing Carson's talk, Peter identified Django as a weathered, seasoned tool that has withstood the test of time over 20 years.
+We are its guardian.

+Peter asked us to connect deeply and openly.

+It's not just about us, but about bringing lessons and successes, and growing good in a sometimes troubled world.

+Let's sustain Django and make the world a better place.

 ### Keynote: All The Ways To Use Django